SpringRoll/SpringRoll/src/README.md

 myApp.state.musicMuted.subscribe(result => console.log('true/false', result));
 myApp.state.sfxMuted.subscribe(result => console.log('true/false', result));
 ```
-these have been internally mapped to set volume to 0 and it's previous value.
+These have been internally mapped to set volume to 0 and it's previous value.

 Lastly, there are two other states available, one that has already been mentioned: